 Oxygen Treatment for Chronic Obstructive Pulmonary Disease (COPD)

-There are several ways to deliver the oxygen, including:
+There are several ways to deliver the oxygen.
+They include:

 - Oxygen concentrators.

 You don't have to stay at home or in a hospital to use oxygen.
 Oxygen systems are portable.
 You can use them while you do your daily tasks.

 Do not smoke or vape or let others smoke or vape while you are using oxygen.

 Do not use oxygen near open flames, anything that may spark, or anything flammable.
 If you or those who care for you smoke, or if there are other risks for fire, it's important to think carefully before you decide to use oxygen therapy.
 Consider the risk of burns, fire, or explosion.